Most people never go into the woods in winter. But we wanted to engage our Somme neighbors with something

-pro-forest and pro-steward.
-Might a Solstice bonfire be an opportunity for education and community building?
+pro-forest.
+All winter, every weekend, we stewards cut brush to restore health to the woodland.
 Cutting brush means “the return of the light” to the oak woodland understory - just as the holiday season means in part the beginning of longer days.

 strong representation of community leaders from the schools, churches, and